timbru31/mp3lyrics/README.md

 ## Dependencies

+1. Bundler
-1. Nokogiri for HTML parsing
+2. Nokogiri for HTML parsing
-2. mp3info as a MP3 library
+3. mp3info as a MP3 library
+4. require_all for easier requiring of the wiki_api folder

 ## Usage